True Botanicals Chebula Extreme Skin Barrier Cream

 • This is best suited for dry, compromised, post-procedure, or environmentally stressed skin rather than acne-prone skin.

-• There is no confirmed evidence that this product is unsafe when used as directed during pregnancy or breastfeeding.
+There is no confirmed evidence that this product is unsafe when used as directed during pregnancy or breastfeeding.
+Still, if your skin is especially sensitive or you’re cautious about fragrance and botanicals during this time, a patch test is recommended.